Agilent Technologies: 2010 onwards

 In 2009, Agilent announced the closure of a subsection of its Test & Measurement division.
 The product lines affected included the automated optical inspection, solder paste inspection, and automated X-ray products [5DX] in 2004.
 In 2011, the company, along with the University of California, Davis, announced that it would be establishing the "Davis Millimeter Wave Research Center".
 Agilent announced it would increase its life sciences engagement through the acquisition of Halo Genomics, based in Uppsala, Sweden, which was involved in next-generation sequencing technology development.

 On May 17, 2012, Agilent agreed to buy Dako, a Danish cancer diagnostics company, for $2.2 billion, to expand its presence in the life sciences industry.

 On September 19, 2013, Agilent announced its decision to separate into two publicly traded companies: Agilent, a life sciences, diagnostics, and applied markets company, and an electronic measurement company.
 The life sciences company retained the Agilent name and the electronic measurement company was called Keysight Technologies.
 On October 14, 2014, the company announced that it is exiting its Nuclear Magnetic Resonance business.
 On November 1, the formal separation of Agilent and Keysight Technologies was completed.
 Agilent announced it had completed the spin-off of its electronic measurement business, Keysight Technologies.

-Hewlett-Packard Co., Agilent's predecessor, acquired F&M Scientific Corp., maker of gas chromatographs, on August 8, 1965.
 In September 2015, the company announced it would acquire Seahorse Bioscience for $235 million.

 On July 7, 2016, Agilent announced that they had acquired U.K. based Cobalt Light Systems, which develops and manufactures Raman spectroscopy instruments, for £40 million in cash.
 In December the company acquired Multiplicom N.V.

 In January 2018, the company announced it would acquire Luxcel Biosciences, increasing the company's cell analysis portfolio.
 In May, Agilent acquired Lasergen, Inc. after the end of its two-year option on a prior investment.
 In the same month it acquired digital laboratory management company, Genohm, Ultra Scientific, provider of chemical standards and reference materials and Advanced Analytical Technologies, Inc. (AATI), provider of capillary electrophoresis-based molecules for $250 million in cash.
 In August the company announced it would acquire glycan reagent producer, ProZyme, Inc. and South Korean instrument distributor, Young In Scientific Co.
 Ltd. In September Agilent acquired ACEA Biosciences for $250 million increasing the company's presence in cell analysis technologies.
 In August 2019, Agilent acquired US-based BioTek Instruments, a designer, manufacturer, and distributor of life science instrumentation, for $1.165 billion.